YEET200/AirforceRP_SERVER_Panel/README.md

 Please Follow these Instructions not going in order can brick your server so please have a Backup You'll lose all the Files in your server if your not Careful

-1.Download and UNZIP Folder
+1.Download and UNZIP Folder <br />
-2.Place the Folders in your Public_html or Sub-Domain Folder 3.Open your web browser and Open the Install folder 4.Run the INSTALLER through the web browser
+2.Place the Folders in your Public_html or Sub-Domain Folder <br />
+3.Open your web browser and Open the Install folder <br />
+4.Run the INSTALLER through the web browser <br />
-5.Apply the CDN - if you have a web server that is separate then the Gaming Server 6.You're ALL DONE!
+5.Apply the CDN - if you have a web server that is separate then the Gaming Server <br />
+6.You're ALL DONE! <br />

 ITS not done yet the First release comes out on January 28th 2023. <br>
 Verstion 1.0.0.0